rajuX75/typing-race/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by RAJU
   <br />
   <a href="https://github.com/yourusername">GitHub</a> •
   <a href="https://twitter.com/yourusername">Twitter</a>